marinakhamis/Dayra-News/README.md

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

+⚠️☠️🚨 PLEASE RUN THIS CODE LOCALLY BECAUSE THE PROVIDED API DOES'T WORK ON LIVE URLS ⚠️☠️🚨

 ### `npm run build`

 Builds the app for production to the `dist` folder.

 ### `npm run deploy`

 To deploy the project (I'm using vercel)

+dayra-news.vercel.app THROWS "426 Error Requests from the browser are not allowed on the Developer plan, except from localhost. "